-Close: Closes the filter window.
+Close: Closes the window where you specify filters.
 If you have not clicked Apply Filter, MainBoss will not filter the table.
 Furthermore, MainBoss will not record any filter conditions you've specified-the next time you open the filter window, you'll start from scratch again.